 - An internship program is available through the College of General Studies.
 Please see an advisor for additional information.

-Students pursuing this track take a wide variety of English courses in literature, writing/composition, and literary/film/media theory, in addition to a required foundations course in special education, for a total of thirty-six credits (approximately twelve courses).
+Students pursuing this track take a wide variety of English courses in literature, writing/composition, and literary/film/media theory, in addition to a required foundations course in special education, for a total of 36 credits (approximately 12 courses).

 - At least half of these courses must be at the 1000 level.